harmony-one/h/progress/gheis-mohammadi.md

+2025 Q2 Review

+In Q2 2025, we successfully finalized and deployed the `2025.1.1` Harmony release to mainnet, marking a major milestone.
+This release brought critical improvements to consensus, bootnode stability, and the P2P layer, alongside better logging, reduced resource usage, and various bug fixes.
+Ahead of the mainnet rollout, we carefully tested the new muxer configuration on testnet using a hybrid approach across bootnodes, ensuring smooth integration and reliable peer connectivity under realistic conditions.

+Beyond the release, we focused on hardening P2P networking by addressing gater conflicts, disabling unnecessary libp2p resource managers, and replacing legacy muxers with modern defaults.
+Stream management also received significant upgrades: trusted peer handling, concurrency fixes, lifecycle tracking, and improved observability made the system more robust and debuggable.

+Toward the end of the quarter, we doubled down on staged stream sync improvements.
+Key efforts included simplifying the sync flow, adopting a pull-based worker model, fixing concurrency bugs, improving failure recovery, and tuning lifecycle monitoring.
+With these upgrades, we rolled out stream sync to all devnet nodes, which remained stable and fully synced—bringing us closer to production-ready stream syncing across the network.

+---

 2025-06-21 Sat [PTO (2025-06-17 - 2025-06-25: 7 days)]:
 Last week on Monday I have finalized the latest binary for devnet along with new muxers on devnet boot nodes.
 I have done a few tests and working on two unsynced nodes issues.